thindil/tashy/README.md

 * Unstable, used mostly as playground
 * Removed legacy code which not works with newest versions of Tcl/Tk
+* Removed creating relocatable version of the library
 * More to come

 ## Build the library from sources